0exp/redis_queued_locks/README.md

 ### Experience

-- Battle-tested on huge projects in production: `~1500` locks-per-second are obtained and released;
+- Battle-tested on huge projects in production: `~1500` locks-per-second are obtained and released on an ongoing basis;
 - Works well with `hiredis` driver enabled (it is enabled by default on our projects where `redis_queued_locks` are used);

 ---